iMED-Lab/COSTA/README.md

 ## CESAR: CErebrovaSculAR segmentation network

+Click [HERE](https://imed.nimte.ac.cn/costa.html) to request the download of the COSTA dataset.

 ### 1. **Requirements**
 To successfully run the COSTA framework, please ensure the following requirements are met:
 - Operating System: Linux (Ubuntu 20.04)